 PARTICULARS OF REMUNERATION

-A. The ratio of the remuneration of each director to the medianemployee's remuneration and other details in terms of Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are forming part of this report as Annexure C1.
+A. The ratio of the remuneration of each director to the medianemployee's remuneration and other details in terms of Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 as amended from time to time are forming part of thisreport as Annexure Cl.

-The criteria for performance evaluation and the statement indicatingthe manner in which formal annual evaluation has been made by the Board are given in the'Report on Corporate Governance' which forms part of this Annual Report.
+The criteria for performance evaluation and the statement indicatingthe manner in which formal annual evaluation of the Board its Committee and of individualDirectors has been made are given in the "Report on Corporate Governance"Which forms part of this Report.

 CONSERVATION OF ENERGY & TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEINFLOW & OUTFLOW

 Information required to be disclosed under Section 134(3)(m) of theCompanies Act 2013 read with Rule 8(3) of the Companies (Accounts) Rules 2014 is annexedhereto as Annexure D and forms part of this Report.

 DIVIDEND DISTRIBUTION POLICY

 In terms of Securities and Exchange Board of India (Listing Obligationsand Disclosure Requirements) (Second Amendment) Regulations 2016 your Company hasformulated Dividend Distribution Policy and the same is also available on the website ofthe Company i.e.https://kalpatarupower.com/corporate-governance/.